ulfschneider/afova/README.md

 in favor of AFV.
 The form validation will occur on submit of a form and on change of a field.
 All errors that can be checked with the Constraint Validation API are validated by AFV.
-If the default error messages from AFV shouldn´t be used, custom error messages can be defined as <code>data</code> attributes for each field.
+If the default error messages from AFV shouldn´t be used, custom error messages can be defined as `data` attributes for each field.
 For example:

 ```html
 <div class="group">